symbolverse/symbolverse-promo/README.md

 Symbolverse is a **symbolic checker, not a symbolic reasoner**.

-It does not execute workflows.
-It does not interpret meaning.
-It does not infer intent.

-It checks **structure only**.

 A workflow is treated as a sequence of explicit claims about what follows from what.

 When a workflow is structurally inadmissible, Symbolverse reports *where* the mismatch occurs: